What are Edge Servers and How are They Used?

 What features make up an edge server?

-This small but mighty system is the MC850.
+Other options include our small but mighty system – the MC850.
 It’s an amazing box because for the size of it you’re getting a scalable Xeon processor.
-You can go up to 28 cores and 48 PCIe lanes for heavy computing, especially for AI.
-This is really built for AI right here.
-You have the ability to do expansion and add a GPU.
-It has tremendous power for such a small box.
-This is it could go on a desk, NEMA cabinet, or wherever you need.
+You can go up to 28 cores and 48 PCIe lanes for heavy computing, especially for AI applications.
+With the ability to do expansion and add a GPU, the MC850 has tremendous power for such a small box and can fit on a desk, in a NEMA enclosure, or wherever you need.

-We’ve everything from virtual reality to parking garages to analytics, to video analytics, intelligent NVRs and, and other types of applications.
-Things that require a lot visual processing.
-This embodies what an edge server is.
-And that is compute plus the connectivity in a small box that allows it to go anywhere.
+With these edge computing platforms, we’ve got the solution for everything including virtual reality, parking garages, analytics, video analytics, intelligent NVRs, and other types of applications.
+All of this embodies what an edge server is; compute and the connectivity in a small box that allows it to go anywhere.

 Examples of edge server applications